-3.4.1 ROADWAYS
+3.4.1 | ROADWAYS

 The two state highways (MD 108 and MD 650) that form a crossroads at the core of the Ashton Village Center are major routes for local and regional transportation.
 Nevertheless, an essential part of maintaining village character is ensuring that the transportation network is maintained at an appropriate village scale and that it be safe for all users, not just those in motor vehicles.

 As early as the 1980 Plan, recommendations were made to minimize the impact of highway traffic on the Ashton community.
-Traffic studies done for the 1980 Plan indicated that the road network was sufficient to handle the traffic at the time. and presumed that the Intercounty Connector (ICC), if built, would reduce traffic volumes on MD 108.
+Traffic studies done for the 1980 Plan indicated that the road network was sufficient to handle the traffic at the time and presumed that the Intercounty Connector (ICC), if built, would reduce traffic volumes on MD 108.
 Planners and local residents also found that any alternative that allowed substantial widening of the two-lane road would be detrimental to many of the local businesses and the rural character of the road.
-Accordingly, the Plan reduced the planned width of MD 108 from 150 to 80 feet to reflect this reduction.

-Figure 4.
-Image from 1980 Sandy Spring-Ashton Special Study Plan showing effect of 150-foot right-of-way for MD 108 through Sandy Spring (plan page 60).
+Image from 1980 Sandy Spring-Ashton Special Study Plan showing effect of 150-foot right-of-way for MD 108 through Sandy Spring (plan page 60)